Intrauterine insemination (IUI) is the technique used to carry out artificial insemination.

 IUI using a partner’s sperm

-To obtain the sperm sample, the man will be asked to masturbate into a specimen cup.
-He may be asked not to have sexual intercourse or masturbate for two days before the sample is taken because this could affect the sperm sample’s quality.
+The man will be asked to masturbate into a specimen cup.
+He may also be asked not to have sexual intercourse or masturbate for two days before the sample is taken because this could affect the sperm sample’s quality.

-After a sample has been provided, it will be "washed" and filtered using special equipment to remove any dead sperm and impurities.
+The sperm sample will be "washed" and filtered using special equipment to remove any dead sperm and impurities.
 The faster-moving sperm will be kept and any slow-moving sperm will be removed.
 This produces a concentrated sample of healthy sperm.

-A special instrument called a speculum is inserted into the woman's vagina to keep the walls of the vagina open.
+An instrument called a speculum is inserted into the woman's vagina to keep the walls of the vagina open (in the same way as a smear test).
 A thin, flexible tube called a catheter is then placed inside the vagina and guided into the womb.
 This process is mostly painless, although some women may experience mild cramping, similar to period pains.
 The sperm sample will then be passed through the catheter and into the womb.

-The process usually takes no more than 10 minutes, and the couple should be able to go home shortly after the process has been completed.
+The process usually takes no more than 10 minutes, and the couple should be able to go home shortly after the procedure is finished.

 IUI using a donor’s sperm

-If a couple decides to have IUI using the sperm of a donor, the procedure used is the same as above.
-However, instead of using the male partner's sperm, a sample of frozen sperm from a donor will be thawed out, "washed" and then inserted into the woman's womb.
+If a couple decides to have IUI using the sperm of a donor, the same procedure is used.
+However, a sample of frozen sperm from a donor will be thawed out, "washed" and then inserted into the woman's womb.

 All donated sperm is carefully checked for: